IsaiahDal/isaiahdal.github.io/README.md

 ## Editing/Adding Pages

+For a short guide to editing and creating Pluto notebooks, see [https://isaiahdal.github.io/](https://isaiahdal.github.io/).

 If updating an existing page, only step 1 is required.
 If adding a new page to the site, follow all steps below.
 Additionally, see [style.md](https://github.com/IsaiahDal/isaiahdal.github.io/blob/main/style.md) for some basic coding standards.

 ### 1. Export Pluto.jl Notebook to HTML